Home Compare CPRT vs UNP

 Copart vs Union Pacific: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Union Pacific carrying a narrow edge on stability.
-Copart still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Union Pacific holds the cleaner structural position, with growth as the main driver and stability adding further support.
+Copart still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Union Pacific holds the more constructive position.
 That puts structure and market broadly in agreement — Union Pacific's lead looks more confirmed than conflicted.

 Trajectory Similarity